 - Grasp the damper rod with pliers, loosen the two allen screws (1/16") on damper rod, and make very small adjustment to shaft.
 Retighten the allen screws.
-A slot in the end of the damper rod indicates the damper position. - Or, adjust Hi fire air with the valve actuator in the Hi position, unlock and loosen the right hand screw on the definite stop bracket, and utilize the swivels on the crank arm assemblies located at either end of the damper rod to obtain the desired Hi fire air.
-After adjustments are complete, adjust the Hi fire definite stop screw until it touches the definite stop and lock it with the nut.
+A slot in the end of the damper rod indicates the damper position. - After adjustments are complete, adjust the Hi fire definite stop screw until it touches the definite stop and lock it with the nut.